ProcessMIX Guide

 To select another structure, click the request body type field and select See All.
 You can select the desired structure by accessing the displayed structure selector.

-Additional operations with the DB Connector
+Additional Operations With the DB Connector

 Select the DB Connector on the Project Explorer panel — left end panel.
 By clicking the right mouse button, a context menu opens through which a number of operations are available.